YaLTeR/HLSDemo/README.md

-HLDemo
+HLSDemo
 ==========

-This is a library for reading and writing GoldSource demo files.
+This is a library for reading and writing Half-Life: Source old old engine demo files.

 #Building
 ####Windows